-- Study and also manage how our customers use products and services from us and our business partners.
+- Study and also manage how our professional business clients use products and services from us and our business partners.

-- Manage risk for us and our customers.
+- Manage risk for us and our retail customers.

 This requires us to carry out an assessment of our interests in using your personal data against the interests you have as a citizen and the rights you have under data protection laws.

-- Criminal Conviction Data: Where you have consented, we will process this type of information solely for the purposes of allowing us to underwrite and administer your policy and deal with claims.
+- Criminal Conviction Data: We may process this type of information solely for the purpose of preventing fraud.

 Please be aware that the personal information you provide to us, and which we collect about you, is required for us to be able to provide our services to you and without it we may not be able to do so.